A new year, but will it be a new world?

 This year we could see a big shake-up in higher education too.
 Nesta is predicting new kinds of universities where students work in multidisciplinary teams to solve real-world problems.
 Several universities around the world are already encouraging students to do most of their course work on unsolved problems on the cutting edge of science or social innovation, rather than only learning about existing knowledge.
 These examples have been pretty marginal to date, but a push from students to gain more real-world experience, coupled with emerging tech that makes independent study more flexible, could spur a movement towards challenge-driven higher education.

-For more on these, and six other predictions from their 2016 series, please visit Nesta’s official publication or listen to their podcast below.
+For more on these, and six other predictions from their 2016 series, please visit Nesta’s or listen to their podcast below.